fxlin/llm-pi-zero/README.md

 ```
 EMU=1 python3 pi-demo.py
 ```
-will send a hardcoded message to
+will send a hardcoded message to the UI for rendering.